spacetelescope/pandokia/doc/source/adding_runners.rst

     status
     END

-but you may also add other fields as described in doc/report_fields.txt.
+You may report values that override the defaults, and you may add other fields as described in doc/report_fields.txt.

 If you are writing in python, you can use the "reporter" object in pandokia.helpers.pycode to write to $PDK_LOG.